From words to action

 "Say goodbye to mascara with our flawless hybrid lash extensions"

-While it may feel overwhelming, taking the time to create a solid business plan can actually save you time and stress in the long run.
+While it may feel overwhelming, taking the time to create a solid business plan, especially when figuring out how to start a lash business, can actually save you time and stress in the long run.
 By outlining your goals and developing a strategic plan, you'll be better prepared to handle any challenges that come your way.

 And here’s how: